cespinosad/cespinosad.github.io/content/authors/admin/_index.md

 My Research areas are International Economics and Empirical Macroeconomics.

+My JMP received the Best Paper Award at the 23rd Annual GEP/CEPR Postgraduate Conference

 In Fall 2025, I will be joining the [University of Houston](https://uh.edu/class/economics/) as an Assistant Professor.

 Access my [JMP](uploads/JMP_Cristian_Espinosa.pdf) \